New multi-million pound Rivers Centre at Hellesdon Hospital: Progress update

-We are planning for four of the five wards to be single gender accommodation to improve safety, dignity and privacy of those we care for who are most unwell, in line with government guidance.
-The only mixed gender ward will be the longer stay Kestrel Ward.
+All five wards (the three new and two redesigned) will be single gender accommodation to improve safety, dignity and privacy of those being cared for by the Trust who are most unwell, in line with government guidance.

-Another important element of the scheme will be the outside space.
-The designs make full use of the natural environment at our Hellesdon site with the aim of providing a haven where both patients and staff can relax away from our clinical areas.
-We hope that this will have a positive impact on everyone’s wellbeing, while also playing an important role in our service users’ recovery.
+The new facility will make full use of the natural environment with the aim of providing a haven where both patients and staff can relax away from clinical areas.
+It is hoped that this will have a positive impact on everyone’s wellbeing, while also playing an important role in service users’ recovery.

 For more information, printed versions of this information or details of how to get involved in this project, please email: hellesdonnewwards@nsft.nhs.uk.